 I think the GS923 is an upgrade from GS920 ($250, 32 FOV, 640×480, 922000 DPI, 63.5mm IPD, built-in 32ch RX).
 There is also the GS922, which I think is similar to the GS923, but with a DVR.

 Compact – High End Class

 Higher display resolution with more features.

 |Model||Aomway Commander||Dominator SE||Dominator V3||Skyzone SKY02S||Skyzone SKY02 V3||Dominator HD3|

 |Resolution||854*480||640 x 480||800 x 480||854 x 480||854 x 480||800 x 600|

 |Modular RX||No, Integrated 40ch||Yes||Yes||no, Integrated 40ch||no, integraded 40ch||Yes|

 And here are some comparison chart of how the image looks like on those goggles.

-Goggles in this class has a display resolution at least 1080p, and supports the latest HD FPV system such as the Connex Prosight.
-You can even use them for home theater.
+Goggles in this class has high display resolution, you can even use them for home entertainment systems.

 Fatshark Predator V2